There are some essential items you will need in your bug out bag when it’s time for you to “bug out,” or evacuate your home in an emergency.

 Can I Buy a Premade Bug Out Bag?

 Yes, you can buy a premade bug out bag.
 This may take the hassle out of buying each of these items individually.
 Just be sure you go through your bag when you get it to make sure it has everything you think you’ll need.

-Premade bags tend to cost upwards of a few hundred dollars but some bags are designed for multiple people (from two to five), which could help save you money in the long run.
+Premade bug-out bags tend to cost upwards of a few hundred dollars but some bags are designed for multiple people (from two to five), which could help save you money in the long run.

 Above I have given you a checklist of my top bug out bag essentials.
 However, having a bug out bag that works in your emergency is all about being prepared with your personal needs in mind.
 I hope you use this checklist as a starting place to get your bug out bag prepared, but always feel free to add and subtract items as you see fit.